-The actual dual-well test is slated for June 2008 once several required actions are completed.
-If water from MCWD is to be used, prior to initiating the dual-well injection test (assuming 3,000 gallons per minute for up to three weeks), the following tasks must be completed: (1) make a temporary physical connection between the MCWD system and the ASR site; and (2) complete the ASR Well #1 rehabilitation work and Well #2 development work that are underway.
+The estimated date for testing the combined injection capacity of the District's two ASR wells is late March or early April 2008.
+If water from MCWD is to be used, prior to initiating the dual-well injection test (assuming 3,000 gallons per minute for up to three weeks), the following tasks must be completed: (1) finalizing the agreement with MCWD and MCWRA, expected in February 2008; (2) making a temporary physical connection between the MCWD system and the ASR site; and (3) waiting for completion of the ASR Well #1 rehabilitation work that is underway and the ASR Well #2 development work that has just begun.

-worked closely with CAW to help obtain permits and other approvals to construct
+CAW to help obtain permits and other approvals to construct a temporary

-Objective ASR5 (continued in 2008): Complete Negotiations with CAW for Joint Ownership of Water Rights to Obtain Future ASR and Other Water Rights Permits
+Objective ASR-E1: Complete Negotiations with CAW for Joint Ownership of Water Rights, to Obtain Future ASR and Other Water Rights Permits